Artificial intelligence tools for information retrieval, research, and teaching

 Link to video tutorials

 The Dimensions database has introduced the option to receive an AI-generated summary alongside each article in the search results.
 In addition to a brief summary, users also receive key insights and a list of keywords.
+Dimensions is also accessible via the Dimensions Research GPT inside ChatGPT.

 Usage costs: Free